 One of the easiest things you can do to be sure you survive this kind of scrutiny is to gather as much extension evidence as possible about your operation.
-Some IRS personnel will have great expertise and experience in agriculture.
-Others will only know what they have read.
+Some IRS personnel will have great expertise and experience in agriculture; others will only know what they have read.
 If you can show your operation is being run according to the best practices you can find, you should have a leg up on proving that you have the expertise to run a profitable operation.
 You should also be prepared to speak about general trends in the commodity you’re raising.

 One thing you should not do is report other income on the farm Schedule to make it look like you’re making money.
 Do not give in to the temptation to report income from a non-farm activity under farm income to make it look like you are turning a profit.
 For example, say you have a farm with an orchard and an office you use for a holistic dental practice.
 These ventures are too different, so income from each should be reported separately.
 Penalties for willfully reporting false information to the IRS can be quite severe and could include fraud charges.

-- Have there been occasional profits?
+- Have you had occasional profits?

 If the business has made even an occasional profit this needs to be emphasized.
 You also need to show you’ve learned from the years that showed profit and that you have integrated those lessons into your operation.

-- What is the financial status of the taxpayer?
+- What is your financial status ?

 People without money generally abandon activities that don’t turn a profit because they run out of money and have no choice but to find other ways to support themselves.
 However, taxpayers with cash reserves can afford the losses until the business starts to make money.
 Also, you’ll be in a better position to argue for deducting all of your losses if the business is the only activity you’re doing to make a living.

 Don’t expect the IRS to necessarily buy your contention that running the business is all misery.
 The IRS will know that livestock operations in particular offer many rewards.
-You should know that a savvy IRS examiner wouldn’t call your operation a “hobby” to tip you off.
-Instead, he or she will call it an activity not engaged in for profit.
+You should know that a savvy IRS examiner wouldn’t call your operation a "hobby” to tip you off.
+Instead, he or she will call it an activity not engaged in for-profit.
 If possible, you should impart to the examiner that you’re in it to make a dollar, and although there are many things that are pleasurable, it’s also a lot of work.

 Election Options: Denying or Allowing Losses

-There is another option taxpayers should be aware of.
-If it looks like the operation will make money—but not right away—the taxpayer can make a choice to put off determining whether or not the business is a for-profit venture.
+There's another option taxpayers should be aware of: If it looks like the operation will make money—but not right away—the taxpayer can make a choice to put off determining whether or not the business is a for-profit venture.
 This means that the issue won’t be determined until the end of the fourth tax year for farm operations and not until the end of the fifth year for horse operations.
 If you have losses, but think it likely you’ll make money fairly soon, this could be an important option.
 You can still take deductions before year four and five.

-Here is an example where losses would be denied:
+Here's an example where losses would be denied:

-- Bill buys a farm in the country with a lovely house that he intends to retire to someday.
+Bill buys a farm in the country with a lovely house that he intends to retire to someday.
 Many of the surrounding farms are now subdivisions and his farm is only an hour away from the large city Bill lives in.
 Bill grew up in the city and knows nothing about farming, but he likes llamas so he buys his own herd.
 The livestock pens at the farm are old and Bill leaves them as they are.
 He never had a plan for making money and never prepared a business plan.
-Bill thinks all the money is coming out of the same pot anyway so he only has one checkbook and writes all of his personal and business expenses out of that checkbook.
+Bill thinks all the money is coming out of the same pot anyway, so he only has one checkbook and writes all of his personal and business expenses out of that checkbook.

 At an IRS examination, it would be hard for Bill to show that he meant to make a profit.
 He did not have financial records nor did he have a business plan or separate accounts.
 And, he never sought out help to make the operation show a profit.